Knitting Advice Nr. 24 : Knit for your biological sex (men are not taller women)

 Maybe it's just me and old age setting in, but I've got a number of swatches that I have kept...without labeling them.
 If I look up on my notes on Ravelry or my bullet journal, I've got a fair chance of recalling what yarn it was and even its colourway.
 But not the size needle … Continue reading Knitting Advice Nr.
 17: Label your swatch (no, you won’t remember what it was all about)

-Knitting advice Nr.
+Knitting Advice Nr.
 15: Provide some extra wool for repairs and darning alongside your FOs

 We put a lot of work and love into our knittings.
 We wish that the recipients of our creations will take good care of them and wear them often.
 But with wear comes tear and sometimes (heartbreakingly) moths!
 All is not lost.
 A little darning can go a long way.
-Provided....you have the right wool … Continue reading Knitting advice Nr.
+Provided....you have the right wool … Continue reading Knitting Advice Nr.
 15: Provide some extra wool for repairs and darning alongside your FOs

 Knitting advice Nr.14: Don’t undervalue your home-knitted / crocheted Christmas gifts (they’re luxury items)